mikeperry-tor/vanguards/README_SECURITY.md

 because Tor is single threaded, your onion service activity can still cause stalls in the overall network activity of your relay.
 See [Ticket #16585](https://gitlab.torproject.org/tpo/core/tor/-/issues/16585) for the gory details.
-Worse still, if it is the same process, your Tor relay will report your onion service history in its read/write statistics, which result in a [noticeable asymmetry in these statistics](https://gitlab.torproject.org/tpo/core/tor/-/issues/8742).
+Worse still, if it is a public relay and not a bridge, your Tor relay will report your onion service history in its read/write statistics, which result in a [noticeable asymmetry in these statistics](https://gitlab.torproject.org/tpo/core/tor/-/issues/8742).

-However, if you run your Tor relay as a separate process on the same machine as your onion service Tor process, but **also** use that relay locally as a bridge, your onion service activity will not directly block the relay activity, but will still share all of its outbound TLS connections to other relays.
+However, if you run your Tor relay or bridge as a separate process on the same machine as your onion service Tor process, but **also** use it locally as a bridge, your onion service activity will not directly block the relay activity, but will still share all of its outbound TLS connections to other relays.
 For this, you would add something like the following to your onion service torrc: